 The community experience will continue the development from students' first year Introductory Pharmacy Practice Experiences with development of skills in patient interviews, and patient profiles/charts,.
-The skills developed during this sequence will prepare the student to enter into the Advanced Pharmacy Practice Experiences (APPEs)
+The skills developed during this sequence will prepare the student to enter into the Advanced Pharmacy Practice Experiences (APPEs) during the fourth year of the professional pharmacy curriculum.

-PHAR 262G -Introductory Clinical Services II 1 credit
+PHAR 262G -Introductory Clinical Services II